pumapayio/smart-contracts/docs/Top Up Pull Payment.md

 #### Register Top Up Pull Payment
 Registers a new top up pull payment to the PumaPay Top Up Pull Payment Contract.
-The registration can be executed only by one of the executors of the PumaPay Pull Payment Contract and the PumaPay Pull Payment
+The registration can only be executed by an executor of the PumaPay Pull Payment Contract and the PumaPay Pull Payment.
-Contract checks that the pull payment has been singed by the customer of the account.
+The Contract checks that the pull payment has been signed by the customer of the account.
 See [Validate Registration](#validate-registration).
-The total (and time based limits and/or expiration timestamp) are set on registration and the total (and time based) amount spent are set to 0.
+The total (and time-based limits and/or expiration timestamp) are set on registration and the total (and time based) amount spent are set to 0.
 The initial payment amount for the top up payment is being executed on the registration of the pull payment.
-On registration the initial payment is executed and the business is notified.
+After registration, the initial payment is executed and the business is notified.
 Emits `LogPaymentRegistered` with customer address, pull payment executor address and paymentID.
 Emits `LogPullPaymentExecuted` with customer address, paymentID, businessID, amount in PMA and conversion rate.
 - - -